Step into History: Exploring Pallippuram Fort

-This fort was called as Azhikotta or Ayakotta during its construction, which literally means "the fort at the river mouth."
+Pallippuram fort, known as Azhikotta or Ayakotta during its construction, was aptly named, as the words literally translate to "fort at the river mouth."

-As stated in British documents, it is an outpost rather than a fort, which was built on the northern extremity of Vypin Island in Cochin State i.e., present Ernakulam district of Kerala.
+As outlined in British documents, it is an outpost rather than a fort, which was built on the northern extremity of Vypin Island in Cochin State (now Ernakulam district of Kerala).

-One of the causes of Tipu Sultan's invasion of Travancore in 1789–1790 was the Raja of Travancore's acquisition of this outpost along with the Kodungallur (Cranganore) fort from the Dutch.
+One of the primary motivations behind Tipu Sultan's invasion of Travancore in 1789–1790 was the Raja of Travancore's acquisition of this strategic outpost along with the Kodungallur (Cranganore) fort from the Dutch.

-Ayakotta, the little fort at Pallippuram, is the only monument of the early Portuguese era that is not in ruins, and hence the earliest European monument still standing in India.
+Ayakotta, the little fort at Pallippuram, is the only surviving monument of the early Portuguese era in India, that has not fallen into ruins, making it the oldest European structure still standing in the country.

-When the Portuguese first explored the West Coast, the Vypin island was originally a part of the Cochin State.
-The Raja of Cochin gave the Portuguese permission to construct an outpost on the northernmost point of Vypin so they could watch over the entrance of foreign ships to the Periyar river.
+The Raja of Cochin graciously granted the Portuguese permission to construct this outpost on the northernmost point of Vypin, allowing them to keep a vigilant eye on the entrance of foreign ships to the Periyar River.

-The fort is in fact a hexagonal building.
+In fact, the fort is a hexagonal structure.

-The materials employed in the construction of this fort are laterite, granite and wood.
-The whole of the masonry work consists of laterite blocks set in chunam.
-The surfaces of the walls are well plastered with mortar.
+The materials used in the construction of this fort are laterite, granite and wood.
+The whole of the masonry work consists of laterite blocks set in chunam, and the walls are expertly plastered with mortar for a smooth finish.

-Inside the fort, the floor is raised to a height of 5 feet from the ground level.
-Each face of the fort having 3 embrasures one above the other.
-There are on the whole 18 embrasures for mounting cannons and guns.
+Within the fort, the floor is elevated five feet from the ground level.
+Each face of the fort has three embrasures stacked atop one another, resulting in a total of eighteen embrasures for mounting cannons and guns.